zoezheng04/RISC-V-CPU/README.md

 ### Step 2: Configure vbuddy.cfg
 Connect Vbuddy to your computer's USB port using a USB cable provided.
 Find out the name of the USB device used, and configure vbuddy.cfg (which contains the device name as the only line (terminated with CR))

+Currently all the vbuddy.cfg files have the port number set as USB0.
+If this is not the case for yours, please change it accordingly!

 ### Step 3: Execute Shell Script

 #### F1 Program